On this page, you can read or download an excerpt from each of my novels, starting with my most recent release.

 “Three.
 I have three stories,” Lottie Parker tells her solicitor while putting her affairs in order.
 “But it was Oscar Wilde who said that a story is almost certainly a lie.”

-Half-truths and White Lies
+Excerpt from Half-truths and White Lies

 When Tom Fellows proclaims that a Venn diagram is a far better way of illustrating modern family ties than a traditional tree, his young daughter Andrea has no idea that he is referring to their own situation.
 It is only when she loses both parents in a shocking car accident that she takes an interest in her own genealogy and begins to realise that her perfect upbringing was not all that it seemed…